Ratler/airuler/README.md

 # airuler - AI Rules Template Engine

 A Go-based CLI tool that compiles AI rule templates into target-specific formats for various AI coding assistants including Cursor, Claude Code, Cline, GitHub Copilot, and Roo Code.

+## The Problem

+**Stop duplicating your AI coding rules across multiple tools.**

+If you're using Cursor, Claude Code, Cline, GitHub Copilot, and Roo Code, you know the pain: maintaining the same coding standards and project rules across completely different file formats and locations. airuler solves this by letting you write your rules once as templates, then automatically generating the correct format for each AI assistant.

 ## Features